Bluelightning26/True-False-Trivia/README.md

   - 8 questions to pull from per genre

-- Gives correct answer when incorrect
+- Gives correct custom answers when incorrect
   - Helps the user learn while using the program